egordm/boosters/docs/analysis/src_audit.md

 ## Test structure and grouping

-Current grouping is mostly good:
+Current grouping is good:

 - Integration tests are segregated under `tests/` and feature-gated for compat.
 - Larger “domains” are grouped (GBLinear training tests are in a folder module).

 Potential improvements:

-- Consider grouping `tests/inference_{lightgbm,xgboost}.rs` into a `tests/compat/` folder module once the suite grows further.
+- Expand malformed-model negative tests (conversion should return structured errors for invalid JSON/text, never panic).
-- Consider splitting “parsing/shape tests” vs “prediction golden tests” to keep intent clear and runtime manageable.
+- Consider gradually reducing “hard thresholds” in training integration tests by preferring parity checks (e.g. compare against a stable reference) where possible.

 ## Machine-readable inventory